iisshaun/iisshaun-port/content/pages/projects/rw-icarus.md

 date: '2024-12-18'
 client: RocketWerkz
 description: >-
-  I joined the team working on ICARUS in the later part of its development.
+  I joined the team working on ICARUS in the later stage of its development.
   Mainly helping out with the HUD, Accolades, Marketing and the Steam Store page.
 media: